 In 1962, he founded and served as medical director at Luampa Hospital in Zambia, leaving in 1967 to serve as interim director of Africa Evangelical Fellowship.

 In 1970, Dr, Foster became medical director of Cavango and Kalukembe Hospitals in Angola.
-He remained in that role in 1981 when he became international director of Africa Evangelical Fellowship and medical coordinator for mission medical work in Zambia, Angola, South Africa and Zimbabwe.
-Since 1990, he has performed short term medical work at Jamba, Lubango and Rio da Huila clinics in Angola.
+He remained on the field until 1981 when he became international director of Africa Evangelical Fellowship and medical coordinator for mission medical work in Zambia, Angola, South Africa and Zimbabwe.
+Since 1990, he has performed short term medical work at Jamba, Lubango, and Rio da Huila clinics in Angola.

 From 1990 to 2008, Dr. Foster served as the United States representative to AEF-SIM.

 In 2005, Dr Foster created a non-profit oraganization called Advancing the Gospel in Angola (AGA).
-AGA is dedicated to promoting the Gospel of Jesus Christ by facilitating the exchange of information, and providing for the delivery of goods, services and finances to various ministries throughout Angola.
+AGA is dedicated to promoting the Gospel of Jesus Christ in Angola by providing the delivery of goods, services and finances to various peoples, ministries, and organizations throughout Angola.

 In the summer of 2010, Dr Robert Foster and his wife Belva returned to their beloved Africa to live out their days with their family members serving in Angola.
 Concludes Franklin Graham in Sword and Scalpel: “Bob Foster has inspired and challenged me, not only in the ministry with which I’m involved, but also in my personal spiritual journey.
 When I get to the end of life’s road, I pray that God will have used me even a fraction of the way He has used Bob Foster.”